 A blueprint can have its own parameters, but these can currently only be created if a blueprint is generated from REST API instead of through the Portal.

 When a blueprint is first created, it's considered to be in Draft mode.
 When it's ready to be assigned, it needs to be Published.
 Publishing requires defining a Version string (letters, numbers, and hyphens with a max length of 20 characters) along with optional Change notes.
 The Version differentiates it from future changes to the same blueprint and allows each version to be assigned.
 This versioning also means different Versions of the same blueprint can be assigned to the same subscription.
 When additional changes are made to the blueprint, the Published Version still exists, as do the Unpublished changes.
 Once the changes are complete, the updated blueprint is Published with a new and unique Version and can now also be assigned.

-Each Published Version of a blueprint can be assigned to an existing subscription.
+Each Published Version of a blueprint can be assigned (with a max name length of 90 characters) to an existing subscription.
 In the portal, the blueprint defaults the Version to the one Published most recently.
 If there are artifact parameters (or blueprint parameters), then the parameters are defined during the assignment process.

 Permissions in Azure Blueprints

 To use blueprints, you must be granted permissions through Role-based access control (RBAC).
 To create blueprints, your account needs the following permissions:

 To delete blueprints, your account needs the following permissions: